dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-cns-for-apps.md

 nfs.disable: on
 ```

 The above output tells us GlusterFS created this volume as a 3-way replica set across 3 bricks.
 Bricks are local directories on GlusterFS nodes.
 In this case the GlusterFS nodes are our CNS pods and since they share the physical hosts network they are displayed with these IP addresses (see highlighted lines) .
 This volume type `Replicate` is currently the only supported volume type in production.
-It's synchronously replicates all data across those 3 bricks.
+It synchronously replicates all data across those 3 bricks.

 Let's take a look at what's inside a brick.